Tom Crean (explorer): Later life

 After returning to Britain in November 1916, Crean resumed naval duties.
-On 15 December 1916 he was promoted to the rank of warrant officer (as a boatswain), in recognition of his service on the Endurance, and was awarded his third Polar Medal.
+On 27 December 1916 he was promoted to the warrant rank of acting boatswain (confirmed in 1918) in recognition of his service on the Endurance, and was awarded his third Polar Medal.
 A month later, in April, he was granted a licence for the sale and consumption of alcohol from his dwelling house, a premises he had purchased in 1916.
-The business was left in the care of family while he served out his time in the Royal Navy.
+The business was left in the care of the family while he served out his time in the Royal Navy.

-On 5 September 1917, Crean married Ellen Herlihy of Annascaul.
-In early 1920, Shackleton was organising another Antarctic expedition, later to be known as the Shackleton-Rowett Expedition.
+On 5 September 1917, Crean married Eileen Herlihy of Annascaul.
+In early 1920, Shackleton was organising another Antarctic expedition, later to be known as the Shackleton–Rowett Expedition.
 He invited Crean to join him, along with other officers from the Endurance.
 By this time, however, Crean's second daughter had arrived, and he had plans to open a business following his naval career.
 He turned down Shackleton's invitation.
 On his last naval assignment, with HMS Hecla, Crean suffered a bad fall which caused lasting effects to his vision.
 As a result, he was retired on medical grounds on 24 March 1920.
-He and Ellen opened a small public house in Annascaul, which he called the South Pole Inn.
+He and Eileen opened a small public house in Annascaul, which he called the South Pole Inn.
 The couple had three daughters, Mary, Kate, and Eileen, although Kate died when she was three years old.

 Throughout his life, Crean remained an extremely modest man.
 When he returned to Kerry, he put all of his medals away and never again spoke about his experiences in the Antarctic.
 There is no reliable evidence of Crean giving any interviews to the press.
 Smith speculates that this may have been because Kerry was a hotbed of Irish nationalism and later Irish republicanism, and, along with County Cork, a centre of violence.
 The Crean family were once subject to a Black and Tan raid during the Irish War of Independence.
 Their inn was ransacked until the raiders happened across Crean's framed photo in Royal Navy dress uniform and medals.
 They then left his inn.
-On 13 April 1920, Tom Crean was present among crowds gathered in Tralee to protest against the treatment of republican prisoners who had gone on a hunger strike in Mountjoy jail.
+On 13 April 1920, Crean was present among crowds gathered in Tralee to protest against the treatment of republican prisoners who had gone on a hunger strike in Mountjoy jail.

 Crean's older brother was Cornelius Crean, a sergeant in the Royal Irish Constabulary (RIC).
 Cornelius was based in County Cork, where he served with the RIC during the War of Independence.
 Sgt.
 Crean was killed during an IRA ambush near Upton on 25 April 1920.

 In 1938, Crean became ill with a burst appendix.
 He was taken to the nearest hospital in Tralee, but as no surgeon was available, he was transferred to the Bon Secours Hospital in Cork, where his appendix was removed.
 Because the operation had been delayed, an infection developed, and after a week in the hospital he died on 27 July 1938.
 He was buried in his family's tomb at the cemetery in Ballynacourty, Annascaul, County Kerry.